IE PassView v1.06 - Recover lost passwords stored by Internet Explorer

 • AutoComplete Passwords: These passwords are saved in the following location in the Registry: HKEY_CURRENT_USER\Software\Microsoft\Internet Explorer\IntelliForms\Storage2

 The passwords are encrypted with the URL of the Web sites that asked for the passwords, and thus they can only be recovered if the URLs are stored in the history file.
-If you clear the history file, IE PassView won't be able to recover the passwords until you visit again the Web sites the asked for the passwords.
+If you clear the history file, IE PassView won't be able to recover the passwords until you visit again the Web sites that asked for the passwords.
 Alternatively, you can add a list of URLs of Web sites that requires user name/password into the Web sites file (see below).

 • HTTP Authentication Passwords: These passwords are stored in the Credentials file under Documents and Settings\Application Data\Microsoft\Credentials , together with login passwords of LAN computers and other passwords.